marihachi/MSharp.old/README.md

 ![M# - MisskeyAPI Library For C#](logo.png)
 # Installation
-1. Into MSharp projectfile for your solution
+1. Add MSharp projectFile into your solution
 2. Click "Enable NuGet package restore" in context menu of solution
 3. Done